klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.transfer(recipient, amount [, sendParam])
 ```
-Moves the given `amount` of tokens from the caller’s account to `recipient`.
+Transfers the given `amount` of token to `recipient`.
+Without `sendParam` nor `kip7Instance.options.from` being provided, the caller of this method will be the sender.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.